He Bingyan: After the founding of the PRC

 After the founding of the People's Republic of China He Bingyan became plagued with ill health and received long-term treatment.
 He had lost his right arm, had received 11 injuries, 16 scars and suffered from high blood pressure, arthritis, bronchial asthma and kidney disease.
 Despite these illnesses, he continued to work in the Chinese army.
-In 1955 he was awarded the rank of general.
-Five years later, on 1 July 1960, He Bingyan passed away in Chengdu.
+In 1955, he was awarded the rank of general.
+Five years later, on 1 July 1960, He Bingyan died in Chengdu.